 The final phase III of the Southern Water Transmission Main will continue to the east and to the north and will eventually tie into the existing water system near the Holly-Frontier Refinery.
 Phase III will complete the loop around the southern section of the city.
+Phase III will be completed in fiscal year 2019.

 Phase I of the Southern Sewer Interceptor Main will start construction in near future.
 Phase I will run from the Crow Creek Water Reclamation to the south and west eventually ending in the vicinity of Artesian Road in the south of Cheyenne.
+Phase I will reach completion in fiscal year 2019.